samikamal21/Bomb-Lab/README.md

 The text file of all the solutions for bomb 15.

 ## phase.txt files
-Individual text files that only show the phases of the bomb.
+Individual text files that only show the individual phases of the bomb.